 - No vibration reduction

 Likewise, Nikon has no shortage of alternative lenses for photographers seeking a midrange zoom.
 The Z 24-70mm f/4 S, for example, may look meager by comparison – but pair it with the Nikon Z 14-30mm f/4 S and Tamron 70-300mm f/4.5-6.3, and you’ll have a lightweight, versatile kit that doesn’t skip any important focal lengths.
-It’s not that the 24-120mm f/4 S is unnecessary, but it’s at least worth considering the other options considering how many there are.
+As much as I like the 24-120mm f/4 S, it’s at least worth considering the other options since there are so many.

 Aside from that, a lot of Nikon Z users are sticklers for maximizing detail and resolution.
-The 24-120mm f/4 S has very good, consistent sharpness, but it’s not the sharpest lens on the market at any individual focal length.
-If you don’t mind some added weight and expense, you could out-resolve it with a set of prime lenses or with Nikon’s f/2.8 S-series zooms.
+The 24-120mm f/4 S has great, consistent sharpness, although dedicated pixel-peepers may prefer a prime lens.
+You could also out-resolve it somewhat with the Nikon Z 24-70mm f/2.8 S if you don’t mind the added weight and expense.
 When you’re choosing your lenses, everything is a balance.

 That’s why I see myself recommending the Nikon Z 24-120mm f/4 S to a lot of photographers in the coming years.
 Despite an abundance of midrange zooms for Nikon Z, this is the best “default” choice that almost anyone would be happy with.